How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 These include:

-• Blood test (inflammation values, coagulation, electrolytes)
+• Blood test (inflammation markers, coagulation, electrolytes)

 • ECG and if necessary lung function test